ZaharPa/clibrity/README.md

 <a href="https://packagist.org/packages/laravel/framework"><img src="https://img.shields.io/packagist/l/laravel/framework" alt="License"></a>
 </p>

-Clibrity is a comprehensive book management platform that allows users to manage their personal book collections, write reviews, participate in discussions, and receive real-time notifications.
+Clibrity is a comprehensive book management platform that allows users to manage their personal book collections, write reviews, participate in discussion.
 Built with Laravel and Vue.js, Clibrity offers a seamless and responsive user experience.

 ## Features